Renting a house

-- Bare (kaal): there are no carpets, curtains, light fittings, etc., though there will probably be a fitted kitchen.
+- Bare (kaal): there are no carpets/floors, curtains, light fittings, etc., though there will probably be a fitted kitchen.
 Sometimes the rooms needs to be (re)painted.

-Soft-furnished (gestoffeerd): like the ‘bare’ category, but with carpets and curtains and sometimes a more complete kitchen.
+- Soft-furnished (gestoffeerd): like the ‘bare’ category, but with carpets/floors, curtains and sometimes a more complete kitchen.

 Estate agents manage private rental housing.
 The rental price for these houses is considerably higher than accommodation found through a social housing association, but in general these houses are available for immediate tenancy and there are no requirements regarding income.
 The owner can however require a minimum income to make sure you can pay for the house.

-Rent varies widely, but you could expect to pay the following (excluding service costs and utilities).
+Rent varies widely, but you could expect to pay the following for an unfurnished property (excluding service costs and utilities).
 Please check with your agent what the total monthly costs will be due to the current high costs for energy (gas, electricity).

 Type of housing with rental price per month (indication):